 Having been to a large waterfall is on many people’s travel-bucket-list, just like seeing a whale or going diving.
 But nothing compares to feeling the earth’s pure strength in a majestic waterfall quenching down thousands of gallons per second in an ear-deafening roar.
 This is the closest to coming to understand the immense, unstoppable power of water.

 The sheer variety of waterfalls is astonishing – from plunging streams over rock formations to half-frozen falls in glaciers.
-Why not include a spectacular trip to one of the most beautiful waterfalls?
+Why not include a spectacular trip to one of the most beautiful waterfalls around the world?

 1. McWay Falls, California

 Located in the Julia Pfeiffer Burns State Park in central California, the 80-foot-tall McWay waterfall flows year-round, which makes it a perfect travel destination regardless of the season.
 Emptying directly into the ocean, the surrounding beach is unfortunately closed to the public as you are not allowed to stand under the falls.
 Still, spending a day in this beautiful national park should be on anybody’s itinerary while visiting The Golden State.

 Havasu Falls is beautiful waterfalls in the world, visiting the Havasu Falls is an absolute must when at the Grand Canyon, assuming you like a physical challenge: the hike up to the creek is 10 miles long and leads through deep canyons, rocks, and steep terrain.
 In the end, you are rewarded with amazingly clear blue and green water against red walls of stone.

 The local Havasupai territory is home to an Indian tribe, which is why visitors have required a reservation.
 This year, the majority of campground reservations were booked out within hours, so you will need to be quick if you are planning a trip next year and check their online updates on permits regularly.